Things Take Time, Take Time

 Things Take Time, Take Time is the third studio album by Australian singer-songwriter Courtney Barnett.
 It was released on 12 November 2021 by Milk!
 Records, Mom + Pop Music and Marathon Artists.

 At the AIR Awards of 2022, the album was nominated for Independent Album of the Year and won Best Independent Rock Album or EP.

-At the 2022 ARIA Music Awards, the album earned Barnett a nomination for ARIA Award for Best Solo Artist and album was nominated for Best Independent Release and Best Produced Album.
+At the 2022 ARIA Music Awards, the album earned Barnett a nomination for Best Solo Artist and was nominated for Best Independent Release and Best Produced Album.

 Recording and production

 The album was recorded in Melbourne and Sydney from late 2020 to early 2021 with producer/drummer Stella Mozgawa.
 The Vinyl Factory called the album "a finely-woven collage of snapshots" and said it "dives into Barnett's own psyche to explore love, renewal, healing and self-discovering".
 The first single, "Rae Street", was released on 7 July 2021; the music video follows the residents of a suburban street, all of whom are played by Barnett.
 Later that day, Barnett released the 13-second non-album song "All Eyes on the Pavement" under the pseudonym Oliver Paul, the name of the protagonist of her 2015 song "Elevator Operator".
 The song was also released through a record label called A Crabby Mettle Neutron, an anagram of Barnett's full name.

 The second single, "Before You Gotta Go", was released on 11 August; its music video was released on 13 September.
 The third single, "Write a List of Things to Look Forward to", was released with a music video on 29 September.
 "If I Don't Hear from You Tonight" was released on 9 November 2021, as the album's fourth single alongside 2022 Australian tour announcement.